rhythm-sharma/rhythm-sharma/README.md

 ## Hi there, I'm Rhythm Sharma👋

 I work as a **Frontend Engineer**.
-I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, Vue JS, Nuxt JS, NodeJS, MongoDB, Golang, Python, HTML, CSS, JavaScript** Strong engineering professional with a B.Tech in Computer Science Engineering.
+I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in React JS, Vue JS, Nuxt JS, NodeJS, MongoDB, Golang, Python, HTML, CSS, JavaScript** with strong engineering professional.

 ---